 Select “new profile” from the drop-down menu.
 Name it how you want and select the appropriate connection type.

-We are creating ‘Microsoft SQL Server’ connection type here as an example.
+We are creating the ‘Microsoft SQL Server’ connection type here as an example.

 Enter the driver, server, user id, password and database details, and click SAVE.

 Note: You will not be able to save the profile successfully if the Microsoft ODBC driver is not installed on your machine.

 Connect SyncSpider local with SyncSpider cloud platform